-We have a legal duty to issue official addresses in our District, including registering new developments and approving changes to existing addresses.
-This duty applies to both residential and commercial properties.
+We issue addresses in our District, including registering new developments and approving changes to existing addresses for residential and commercial properties.

-For all new addresses, or changes to addresses, we consult the Royal Mail to make sure the proposals are also acceptable to them.
+We consult the Royal Mail on all new addresses, or changes to addresses, to make sure the proposals are acceptable to them.

 Information for developers

-Please put at least two proposed names on the form in order of preference, in case your first choice is unsuitable because it is similar to another address.
+To name or rename your house, please put forward least two proposed names in order of preference in case your first choice is too similar to an existing address.

 - Changing an existing address - £45